alexchiri/dragon/README.md

 * start with `dragon new` to create a WSL VM from a Dockerimage from a public or private registry.
 This creates a recordin a config file called .dockerwsl, pulls the image locally,creates a WSL VM from it and adds a profile in the WindowsTerminal settings.json file.
 When this is done, you should seethe VM in the list of Windows Terminal shells and be able toconnect to it. **WARNING: it will remove all comments from thesettings.json file!**
 * periodically run `dragon update`.
 Available only for ACRhosted Docker images.
 It uses the `az` CLI to determine themost recent tag, which then puts in the `.dockerwsl` configfile in the `latest` property for that WSL.
 * periodically run `dragon upgrade`, which creates a new WSLVM from the tag specified in the `latest` property.
 WSL VMsare named using the WSL name provided and the tag.
 If `latest`points to a new tag, then a new VM is created with the newname.
 If `latest` is the same, then the VM is replaced.
-* run `docker run` to connect to a WSL VM.
+* run `dragon run` to connect to a WSL VM.
 It is used in the Windows Terminal profile to connect to the VM.

 For convenience, set the following environment variables:
 * `DOCKERWSL_PATH` - location of the .dockerwsl file.
 It is created if it doesn't exist.